-For an updated list of Program Supervisors, please visit the Chemistry website.
+For an updated list of Academic Program Supervisors, please visit the Chemistry website.

 The Major (Co-op) Program in Environmental Chemistry is a Work Integrated Learning (WIL) program that combines academic studies with paid work terms in the public, private, and/or non-profit sectors.
 The program provides students with the opportunity to develop the academic and professional skills required to pursue employment in these areas, or to continue on to graduate training in an academic field related to Environmental Chemistry upon graduation.

 In addition to their academic course requirements, students must successfully complete the additive Arts & Science Co-op Work Term and Course requirements.

 The minimum qualifications for entry are 4.0 credits, including: CHMA10H3, [CHMA11H3 or CHMA12H3], MATA30H3, MATA36H3, EESA01H3, and 0.5 credit from: [EESA06H3, EESA07H3, EESA11H3], plus a cumulative GPA of at least 2.5.

 Current Co-op Students: